Pawsey-Internships/pawsey-interns-resources/README.md

 ### Using Python Virtual Environment on a Pawsey system  :snake::leaves:
 As an alternative to using containers when wanting to install various python libraries that are not available under modules, a Python Virtual Environment can be used.
 The set up and usage of a Python Virtual Environment is explained in this [tutorial](https://youtu.be/e4fBZIfndHc).

-Further information on Python Virtual enviornments can be found in the official [documentation](https://docs.python.org/3/tutorial/venv.html), and further information on symlinks can be found [here](https://dashdash.io/1/ln).
+Further information on Python Virtual Enviornments can be found in the official [documentation](https://docs.python.org/3/tutorial/venv.html), and further information on symlinks can be found [here](https://dashdash.io/1/ln).

 Notes to the tutorial:\
 In case your PYTHONPATH environment variable is not automatically set to the python version in your virtual enviornment, please manually set your PYTHONPATH as follows: